Dog crate sizing guide: Find the right size crateMay 25, 2020

 Here are some example of “large” breeds: Border Collies, Golden Retrievers, Huskies, Aussies, Vislas, Belgian Malinois, Portuguese Water Dogs, Dalmations, Samoyed, Bull Terriers, Poodles, Male English Bulldogs, Goldendoodles, Labradoodles, American Staffordshire Terriers, American Pitbull Terriers, Standard Schnauzers, and Whippets.

-We are currently working on our large Revol dog crate and expect for it to be ready to purchase by the end of 2020.
+We are currently working on our large Revol dog crate and expect for it to be ready to purchase by the middle of 2021.
 Interested in being one of the first to be notified of its release?

 How do I choose the best crate for extra large dogs?